01mf02/jq-lang-spec/impl.md

 # Implementation {#sec:impl}

-We have created an interpreter for the jq language called `jaq` based on the semantics in @sec:semantics.
+We implemented two interpreters for the jq language, namely ujq and jaq. ujq is a minimalistic research interpreter that demonstrates that our semantics can be implemented _compactly_. jaq is a full-featured interpreter that demonstrates that our semantics can also be implemented _efficiently_. jaq's user base allows us to estimate whether users are impacted by differences between our semantics and actual `jq` behaviour.
+This is particularly interesting for the update semantics, where our semantics diverge most notably from `jq`.

+## ujq

+ujq is a translation of this paper's contents to Haskell, aiming to provide an minimal executable version of this paper.
+In particular, ujq implements
+lowering of a jq filter to IR (@sec:ir) and execution of an IR filter (@sec:semantics).

+ujq implements a value type that is quite close to JSON, as well as the operations given in @sec:value-ops.
+However, the operations implemented in ujq are quite simplified and do not support all functionalities of their counterparts in `jq`;
+for example,
+`jq` supports the division of two strings, whereas ujq yields a runtime error in that case.
+Implementing all value operations like in `jq` would add a lot of code to ujq, without deepening our understanding of the core semantics.
+The feasibility of implementing more complete value operations within the framework established in @sec:value-ops is demonstrated by jaq.

+There is one main difference between ujq and the semantics in this paper:
+In our semantics, compilation transforms an IR filter into a lambda term that can be readily executed.
+This compilation involves the construction of lambda terms with unbound variables, which relies on wellformedness (@sec:ir) to ensure that the final result is a closed term.
+However, in Haskell, we cannot construct functions with unbound variables.
+Therefore, ujq carries along a _context_ that holds the currently assigned values to variables, filters, and break labels.^[ We have also considered using an explicit context in this paper instead, but we found that this complicates presentation, while adding little to comprehension.
+]
+Furthermore, ujq _interprets_ IR filters, which is equivalent to performing the compilation step in this paper whenever a part of a filter is executed.

+ujq implements the built-in filter `path/1`, to allow evaluating the paths returned by a filter.

+## jaq

+jaq is a full-featured jq interpreter written in Rust.
+Like ujq, jaq implements the semantics in @sec:semantics, however, it adds a number of optimisation techniques, such as tail-call optimisation (TCO).
+That makes it more difficult to establish by looking at the code that jaq implements our semantics, however, this can be tested experimentally by comparing outputs of ujq and jaq.
+Furthermore, jaq not only implements the core jq language, but also a substantial part of jq's standard library.
+It demonstrates that the semantics can be implemented efficiently.

-`jaq` is written in Rust and can execute sufficiently large and complex jq programs such as a Brainfuck interpreter and a jq interpreter written in the jq language itself [@jqjq].
+jaq can execute sufficiently large and complex jq programs such as interpreters written in jq for various programming languages, including Whitespace (`wsjq`),
-In practice,
-the differences between our new semantics and the semantics implemented by `jq` can often be neglected.
+Brainfuck, and
+jq (`jqjq`) [@jqjq].

-The other main implementations of the jq language, namely `jq` and `gojq`, both compile jq programs to a list of imperative instructions and execute it, whereas `jaq` compiles jq programs to an abstract syntax tree and interprets it.
+The other main implementations of the jq language, namely `jq` and gojq, both compile jq programs to a list of imperative instructions and execute it, whereas jaq compiles jq programs to an abstract syntax tree and interprets it.

 Table: Runtime for various benchmarks, in milliseconds.
 Lower is better.
 "N/A" if error or more than 10 seconds. {#tab:benchmark}